gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

-### Throttled requests from S3
+### Throttled requests from S3 and Dynamo DB

-When AWS S3 returns a response indicating that requests from the caller are being throttled, an exponential back-off with an initial interval and a maximum number of requests.
+When S3A or Dynamo DB returns a response indicating that requests from the caller are being throttled, an exponential back-off with an initial interval and a maximum number of requests.